NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 You have the following rights regarding health information we maintain about you.

 Right to Inspect and Copy: You have certain rights to inspect and copy health information that may be used to make decisions about your care.
 Usually, this includes health and billing records.
 This does not include psychotherapy notes.
 You may also direct us to send a copy of your health information and billing records to a third party.
+In accordance with the 21st Century CURES Act, you may request access, use or exchange or electronic health information.

 To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing on a form provided by us to: “The Privacy Official at Planned Parenthood Columbia Willamette”.
 If you request a copy of your health information, we may charge a fee for the costs of locating, copying, mailing or other supplies and services associated with your request.